clusterlink-net/clusterlink/design-proposals/project-deploymnet.md

 <img src="deployment.png" width="800" height="400" alt="ClusterLink Deployment Stages"/>

-The ClusterLink operator will have privileged permissions, allowing it to create a dedicated namespace and the ClusterLink components within.
+The ClusterLink operator will have privileged permissions, allowing it to create the ClusterLink components.
-The ClusterLink components will be created in the `clusterlink-system-ns``, and the control-plane will have privileged permissions within the namespace (for creating K8s services) and watch permissions in other namespaces.
+The ClusterLink components will be created in a pre-existed namespace (e.g `clusterlink-system`) , and the control-plane will have privileged permissions within the namespace and other namespaces for pod watching and service creation.
-Additionally, the operator will create and update components in response to the CRD instance create or update actions.
-Once created or updated, the operator will not actively monitor the state of each component, assuming that any changes will be made only by privileged users.
+Additionally, the operator will create and update components in response to the CRD instance changes.
+Once created or updated, the operator will not actively monitor the state of each component (i.e., it will do a one-time reconciliation), assuming that any changes will be made only by privileged users.
 Furthermore, the operator will delete all components and the namespace of ClusterLink when the CRD instance is deleted.
 The ClusterLink deployment is limited to one instance per cluster.
-In the case of deploying more than one CRD instance, only the first one will be taken into account, and the others will be ignored.
+In the case of deploying more than one CRD instance, only the first one will be taken into account, and the others will be ignored and their Status shall be updated to reflect that.

 The deployment file for the operator and example of CRD instance will be included in every project release.